Brendan212/Brendan212/README.md

 • Admin Officer at the UK Home Office

-• Currently studying at Code nation on becoming a software developer
+• Currently studying at CodeNation to become a software developer